Certificate in Photography

 - Adobe Lightroom

-A photographer takes, captions, processes and prints photographs.
-A photographer will make money from the display, sale or use of these photographs.
-For example, a news photographer can have an art exhibition on various human conflicts that he’s covered.
-A commercial photographer will take images of a product that will accompany the marketing material.
+For example, a news photographer aka as a photojournalist can have an art exhibition on various human conflicts that he’s covered.
+A commercial or product photographer will take images of a product that will accompany the marketing material.
 Photographers work within strict production timelines.

 As a photographer, you will find employment opportunities in a number of industries, including advertising, publishing, sports, news, education, film, news and media houses